KuangjuX/hypocaust-2/README.md

 Two types of device tree(DT):
 1. **Host DT:**
-- Device tree which describes underlying host HW wo hypocaust-2
+- Device tree which describes underlying host HW to hypocaust-2
 - Used by hypocaust-2 at boot-time

 2. **Guest DT:**